CCMS-UCSD/MassIVEDocumentation/docs/quant/2_browse_files.md

 If you want to remove the filter and to see the whole table, remove 'Condition1' that you typed and click the same `Filter` button again.

+**_!!
+Note_**: *Run* and *Raw.file* are identical in most datasets.
+However, if *Run* information in quantification files are different than the name of raw files, we recommend to provide both *Run* and *Raw.file* in the `Metadata`. *Raw.file* refers to the name of .raw file in the original submission of dataset. *Run* refers to MS run ID in the quantification files.

 ### Browse Quantification Results